 One of the benefits of not drinking alcohol at all is avoiding the dreaded hangover the next day.
 If you find yourself with a hangover despite your best intentions, there are ways to alleviate the symptoms.
-While there is no true hangover cure, we’ve rounded up 7 simple hangover cures.
+While there is no true hangover cure, we’ve rounded up 7 helpful ideas.

 How do you cure a hangover fast?
 There is no one way to cure a hangover fast, but there are ways to ease hangover symptoms, like drinking plenty of water and getting extra rest.

 There are also tactics proven not to work in curing your hangover.
-We’ll be taking a look at what does and doesn’t work, plus simple hangover tips to get you back on track to feeling like yourself again.
+We’ll be looking at what does and doesn’t work, plus evidence-based hangover tips to get you back on track to feeling like yourself again.

 What is a hangover?

-Hangovers are all about how your body reacts as it returns to blood alcohol levels of zero.
+Hangovers are about how your body reacts as it returns to blood alcohol levels of zero.

 Drinking too much generally can disrupt sleep, upset your stomach, and lead to dehydration, all contributing factors to the worst symptoms of hangovers.
 It’s a big reason why so many explore the sober curious lifestyle.